bdurand/us_geo/README.md

 ZCTAs can span counties, county subdivisions, and places.
 A primary county, county subdivision, and place are identified for ZCTA's.
 This will be the one that includes most of the ZCTA's land area.

 ZCTA data is only provided for states, the District of Columbia, Puerto Rico.
 It is not provided for other U.S. territories.

+The U.S. Postal Service adds and removes ZIP Codes as necessary for the efficient delivery of mail.
+The U.S. Census Bureau updates the ZCTA's to reflect these changes during the decenniel census.
+The list of retired 2010 ZCTA's can still be used via the `USGeo::Zcta.for_zipcode` method.
+This scope will

 ### Entity Relationships